hsseo-athena/Source/README.md

 Please use both network input and output data are .mat file.
 Deep learning models were built using standard libraries and scripts that are publicly available in TensorFlow r1.9.
 The custom codes were written in Python 3.5.2 and Matlab 2018a.
 Some dependent packages include NumPy 1.16.0 and cuda 9.0.

-Running a model inference on one data sample should take approximately 5 mins using a computer with a NVIDIA Tesla V100 GPU.
+Running a model inference on one data sample should take approximately 5 mins using a computer with a DGX Station from NVIDIA running Linux operating system with an Intel Xeon E5-2698 v4 2.2 GHz (20-Core) CPU and Tesla V100 GPUs.